 Pull Aside, Stay Alive – Dust Storm Safety

-As an Arizona driver driving during the monsoon months, you should know the safety precautions to take if an Arizona dust storm appears:
+There are the following safety precautions to take if a dust storm appears:

 - Check the traffic on the road you are currently on before moving off for safety.